Jermaine Wiggins: Florida Tuskers

-After spending two seasons out of football, Wiggins was drafted by the Florida Tuskers in the UFL Premiere Season Draft in 2009.
+After spending two seasons out of football, Wiggins was drafted by the Florida Tuskers in the UFL premiere season draft in 2009.
 He signed with the team on August 17.

-Monday Night Football: In 2000, Jermaine Wiggins scored touchdowns on Monday Night Football for two different teams in one season, catching a one-yard pass from Vinnie Testarde as a Jet on October 23, and then scoring from 8 yards on a Drew Bledsoe pass on December 4.

 After football

 Wiggins has ventured into sports media upon retiring from football.
 In 2010, Wiggins obtained various positions in Boston sports media outlets such as CSN New England, WBZ, and WHDH.
 Until August 13, 2014, he frequently appeared on 98.5 The Sports Hub alongside Michael Felger and Tony Massarotti.
 Though he is primarily utilized as an NFL analyst, he also covers other Boston sports news.
 Wiggins appeared on A&E's Flipping Boston, the "Flip or Fumble" episode which features Wiggins joining hosts Pete and Dave on the renovation project of a home.
 Wiggins also formerly co-hosted a morning show on a local Boston hip hop radio station HOT 96.9.
-He currently is a regular on the Greg Hill Morning Show and the Gresh and Keefe mid-day show on sports radio WEEI in Boston; he also has his own podcast.
+He currently is a co-host on the Greg Hill Morning Show and makes sporadic appearances on the Gresh and Fauria mid-day show on sports radio WEEI in Boston; he also has his own podcast.

 Wiggins was featured in the documentary Killer Inside: The Mind of Aaron Hernandez.

+On April 13, 2023, Wiggins was named the head coach of the Brockton Boxers high school football team.